btrzupek/dibs-docs/source/includes/_docs.md

 After adding these details to your post, you can proceed to the next step.

 ### Step 3.
 Post Destinations
 The final step for posting an item allows you to set the location for the item being posted and share your item into your Facebook feed or to a Facebook group that you are a member of.
-If tap on either of these buttons, you will be required to login with Facebook (if you are not already).
+If you tap on either of these buttons, you will be required to login with Facebook (if you are not already).

 #### Location
 By default, the post will be created at your current location.
 This is great if are at the same place where the item is being sold, however in some situations you may want to post from a different location.
-For example, you tap the button that says "Current Location" and then move where the item will be placed at.
-This is a great option if, for example, you are posting inventory for sale at a retail store, but you are sitting at home while posting the item.
+For example, you tap the button that says "Current Location" and then move where the item will be placed.
+Also, this is a great option if you are posting inventory for sale at a retail store, but you are sitting at home while posting the item.

 #### Facebook
 Sharing to your own feed is a great way to let your Facebook friends know about your item.